Fourier transform on graded Lie algebras: Introduction

 \subsection{Acknowledgement}

-The author would like to thank her PhD advisor Pramod N. Achar for suggesting the thesis problem, whose continuation is this paper.)
-The author is also thankful to Daniel Juteau for giving many useful advice and insights both for the present work and future motivation.
-The author thanks Daniel Nakano and her post-doc mentor Laura Rider for their support and advices.
+The author wishes to thank her PhD advisor, Pramod N. Achar, for suggesting the original thesis problem from which this work developed.
+The author is deeply grateful to her current postdoc mentor, Sam Evens, for reading and providing extensive, valuable comments on multiple drafts; his input was crucial in shaping the final version of this paper.